Lunghani-Shilubane/31st-Emporium/README.md

 * The rest of the information on the page is 20px in size
 * A new paragraph of text has been added, which encourages customers to come to the store, with an added image indicating we’re open
 * In accordance with the wireframe, I changed the orientation of the image and text to be straight down, which helps maintain a coherent shape on different devices
+* Added a cart page that displays all the items in the cart with total price and quantity
+* Moved the products to a json file and added product descriptions
+* Passed the json file information to the products page to display the products
+* Created a modal in the products page which displays all the product's information, price and quantity.
+The price changes as the quantity changes
+* Added functionality to the cart page
+* The cart page now displays the selected items with corresponding prices and the option to change quantity
+* Added a payment modal in the cart page which enables the user to pick a payment method and make a hypothetical payment.
+* Made a folder for the css file
+* Added a contact page with contact information and an equiry form
+* Updated CSS styling
+* Updated references
+* Updated readme file

 Product page:
 * Cards, images, short descriptions and prices have been added